jessk1/hackerrank/README.md

-# hackerrank
+# HackerRank Exercises
-My solutions of HackerRank problems
+These are some of the solutions to the questions I liked in HackerRank website.